Email: peter.mcpherson [at] mcgill.ca (Peter McPherson)

 Recent Publications: PubMed, Google Scholar

 Academic Affiliations: Neurology and Neurosurgery, Anatomy and Cell Biology

 Research Groups: Neurodegenerative Diseases, Brain Tumour

-Dr. Peter S. McPherson, Ph.D., FRSC, is a James McGill Professor of Neurology and Neurosurgery and Anatomy and Cell Biology at the Montreal Neurological Institute (MNI) of McGill University where he is the Director of the Neurodegenerative Disease Research Group.
+Peter S. McPherson (PhD, FRSC), is a James McGill Professor of Neurology and Neurosurgery and Anatomy and Cell Biology at The Neuro where he is the Director of the Neurodegenerative Disease Research Group.
 He is also a Fellow of the Royal Society of Canada and recently was appointed director of the Proteomics platform at the RI MUHC.

 Other proteins identified and or studied in the McPherson laboratory have been linked to other neurological diseases including Huntington disease, autosomal recessive spastic ataxia of Charlevoix-Saguenay (ARSACS), and Parkinson disease (PD).
 For example, we recently demonstrated that the major PD gene LRRK2 binds to clathrin and functions in endosomal membrane trafficking.
 Moreover, we showed that ARSACS shares pathophysiology with PD.
 In fact, alterations in the regulation of membrane trafficking is emerging as a central theme in neurodegenerative diseases.
 Understanding the cell biological basis of neurological disease is a new focus of the laboratory.

 Xu, J., Fotouhi, M., and McPherson, P.S.
 (2015) Phosphorylation of the exchange factor DENND3 by ULK in response to starvation activates Rab12 and induces autophagy.
 EMBO Reports 16: 709-718.
 (Featured in the Faculty of 1000)